 You may recall an article we published in January, from the hand and lens of Carol Haberle.
 She shared a little about Cressy, the home of the Tasmanian Trout Expo.
-Now, in the spirit of co-operation and teamwork that epitomises the wonderful group of people who contribute regularly to Think Tasmania, we bring you photos of the most recent event from Dan Fellow.
+Now, in the spirit of co-operation and teamwork that epitomises the wonderful group of people who contribute regularly to Think Tasmania, we bring you photos from the most recent event by Dan Fellow.

 Dan’s images were accompanied by these words about the Tasmanian Trout Expo: There are two days of general competition for anglers from all over Australia.
 The last day is for a Tasmanian schools competition.
 There are several prize (tagged) fish.
 The grand prize is $10,000 for a fish named Travis.
 Next year will be BIG as it will be the 10th anniversary of the event.